 Generally, once you order the scores from the College Board, you should allow 6 to 8 weeks.
 Peak periods may require a longer turnaround time.

 I'm not sure I will need my AP credit.
 Could I have the scores sent to Rice later?

 Even if you think you will not need your AP credit, you should have the scores sent to Rice during your first semester.

 Yes.
 Your advisor, however, will want to see a copy of your AP scores.
-You can anticipate specific course credit as indicated on the AP Credit for Fall 2012 - Spring 2013 list.
+You can anticipate specific course credit as indicated on the appropriate list in AP Lists for Current and Previous Years

 Students should be aware that until their AP credits have been articulated to their Rice transcript, they may not be able to register online for some courses that require a prerequisite.
 In those instances, the student will need to obtain the instructor's approval signature via a Special Registration Form and submit that form to the Office of the Registrar.